EXXETA/SemanticMocking/README.md

 _storageService.Assert.UserWasNotDeleted();
 ```

 You can do this for sure.
-However, for a large number of tests it might be better to keep the list of mock methods short and be reusing existing methods by parameterization might be a better choice for maintenance reasons.
+However, for a large number of tests it might be better to keep the list of mock methods short and reusing existing methods by parameterization might be a better choice for maintenance reasons.
 When you provide good xml documentation and parameter names, intellisense will give you a good
 explanation how to use these parameters.
 Remember that we should understand these mock methods as an API for your dependencies?